 After spending the entire day in the city and seeing it from the ground level, we were ready to see some views from the top of some of its tallest buildings.
 New York has plenty of choices that offer views from the top.
 The 3 most popular are Empire State, Top of the Rock, and One World Observatory.

-If you want the classic midtown views then the Empire State and Top of the Rock would be your best choices.
+If you want the classic midtown views then the Empire State Building and Top of the Rock would be your best choices.
 Empire State building is taller but I prefer the views from the Top of the Rock.
 The main reason being they include the Empire State building as part of the view.
-The Central park views are not to shabby either.
+The Central Park views are not to shabby either.
 And they have several levels of observation decks all of which offer unobstructed views.

 Tip: Best time to go is right before sunset so you can see the city change in front of your eyes.
 They offer timed tickets to get in but you can spend as much time as you would like once you are on top.